EdArdolino/ChoiceConversion/README.md

 7. After you enter your arguments, the string/binary conversion will be printed out
 8. Finally, you will recieve a message that the conversion has been printed to a file in the same directory as ChoiceConversion.py

+Note:

+In order to convert from binary to a string you need to use the format:
+'XXXXXXXX XXXXXXXX XXXXXXXX XXXXXXXX XXXXXXXX'

 Note for Linux users: